LucianBuzzo/articles/mini-libs/article.markdown

-Applying CSS styles is a little bit brutal and involves using [`cloneNode()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode) to copy styles out of the parent window into the iframe, with any external files hopefully being server by the browser cache!
+Applying CSS styles is a little bit brutal and involves using [`cloneNode()`](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode) to copy styles out of the parent window into the iframe, with any external files hopefully being served by the browser cache!

-I'm keen on continuing development on ThickFrames as I think it shows some promise.
+I'm keen on continuing the development of ThickFrames as I think it shows some promise.
 I definitely need to make a few changes, for example removing the use of `data-role` to prevent any unintentional conflict with the [ARIA role model](http://www.w3.org/TR/wai-aria/roles).